hyukhur/HHUIImageNamed/README.md

 ```

 ## Usage
-🚨 It contains "Private API".
+🚨 It contains "Private API" for Storyboard.
 Be careful it doesn't contain in your product package.
 There is MACRO to control whether it has or not, which is called "USE_PRIVATE". you could find it in `HHUIImageNamed.h`.
 Release configuration set it zero by default not to use "Private API".
 Even if you won't like to use "Private API", you could track image file names in limitated situations.